-Management has conducted its evaluation of the effectiveness of internal control over financial reporting as of December 31, 2020, based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Management has conducted its evaluation of the effectiveness of internal control over financial reporting as of December 31, 2021, based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 Management's assessment included an evaluation of the design of our internal control over financial reporting and testing the operational effectiveness of our internal control over financial reporting.
-Management reviewed the results of the assessment with the Audit Committee of the Board of Directors.
-Based on its assessment and review with the Audit Committee, management concluded that, as of December 31, 2020, we maintained effective internal control over financial reporting.
+Management reviewed the results of the assessment with the Audit Committee of the board of directors of our general partner.
+Based on its assessment and review with the Audit Committee, management concluded that, as of December 31, 2021, we maintained effective internal control over financial reporting.